FAR -- Part 5

 (2) The contracting officer shall announce the end of the streamlined or standard competition by making a formal public announcement of the performance decision.
 (See OMB Circular A-76).

-(1) Advising that the acquisition is being offered for competition limited to eligible 8(a) concerns;
+(1) Advising that the acquisition is being offered for competition limited to eligible 8(a) participants;

 (2) Specifying the North American Industry Classification System (NAICS) code;

-(3) Advising that eligibility to participate may be restricted to firms in either the developmental stage or the developmental and transitional stages; and
+(3) Advising that eligibility to participate may be restricted to 8(a) participants in either the developmental stage or the developmental and transitional stages; and

 (a) The following entities may transmit a notice to the GPE, to seek competition for subcontracts, to increase participation by qualified HUBZone small business, small, small disadvantaged, women-owned small business, veteran-owned small business and service-disabled veteran-owned small business concerns, and to meet established subcontracting plan goals: